Hen Hatch Semifinalists

 Hen Hatch and Innovation Showcase

-Admission to Hen Hatch Final and Innovation Showcase is $50 and $20 for students.
+Admission to Hen Hatch Final and Innovation Showcase is $20 for students and $50 for community members.
+Early bird tickets are $10 for students and $25 for community members, and available until April 1.
 Hors d’oeuvres and refreshments, including beer and wine, will be provided.
+Advance registration is required.
+Register online.